syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/customize-the-step-value-and-hide-spin-buttons.md

+---
+layout: post
+title: How to Customize The Step Value And Hide Spin Buttons in Blazor Numeric TextBox Component | Syncfusion
+description: Checkout and learn about Customize The Step Value And Hide Spin Buttons in Blazor Numeric TextBox component of Syncfusion, and more details.
+platform: Blazor
+control: Numeric TextBox
+documentation: ug
+---

 # Customize the step value and hide spin buttons

 The spin buttons allows you to increase or decrease the value with the predefined [Step](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfNumericTextBox-1.html#Syncfusion_Blazor_Inputs_SfNumericTextBox_1_Step)